 Helium Arts’ Professional Development Programme offers training and support to artists and healthcare staff who would like to engage in arts and health practice.

 Professional development, mentorship and providing collaborative opportunities for artists are central to Helium’s work.
-Our CPD programme has included REFLECT Lab, bringing together artists and healthcare professionals working with children in the Northwest to share skills and experience, artist mentoring programmes, seminars and workshops.
+Our CPD programme includes artist mentoring programmes, seminars, workshops and skills sharing between artists and healthcare professionals.
 Videos and documentation from some of these initiatives can be viewed below.